Growth rate of liquidity provider's wealth in G3Ms

-This research makes three key contributions: \begin{enumerate} \item Explicit Growth Rate Formulas: We derive explicit formulas for LP wealth growth rates under various market conditions, encompassing different volatility and drift scenarios. \item Fee Structure Analysis: We analyze how different fee structures affect LP returns, offering insights into the optimal design of G3Ms. \item Performance Comparison: We compare the performance of G3Ms to traditional constant rebalanced portfolio strategies, highlighting the potential of G3Ms to serve as an index infrastructure within the DeFi ecosystem. \end{enumerate}
+This paper extends the analysis of \cite{tassy2020growth}, which studied LP wealth growth in the constant product market maker (Uniswap V2), to a broad class of G3Ms, including Balancer.
+Within the framework described above, the paper makes three key contributions: \begin{enumerate} \item We derive explicit formulas for the long-term expected logarithmic growth rate of LP wealth under various market conditions, including time-homogeneous, time-inhomogeneous, and stochastic volatility settings, and across different volatility and drift scenarios. \item We analyze how different fee structures affect LP returns, characterizing the optimal fee tier that maximizes LP wealth growth and revealing non-monotone phase transitions as a function of pool weights and market drift. \item We compare the long-term performance of G3Ms to constant-rebalanced portfolio strategies in the sense of SPT, demonstrating that G3Ms can serve as a competitive on-chain index fund infrastructure capable of outperforming classical passive investment benchmarks. \end{enumerate}

-By employing reflected diffusion processes, we extend and generalize existing results on LP wealth dynamics, providing a more comprehensive and unified framework.
-Our findings offer valuable insights for both LPs and AMM designers, contributing to a deeper understanding of DeFi market mechanisms and their implications for investor returns.